 Who does The Delores Shelter serve?

 The Delores Shelter serves unaccompanied women and transgender individuals over the age of 18 experiencing homelessness.
 We do not require identification and serve folks regardless of background.
 Please note that we are not a domestic violence shelter, and cannot shelter individuals who are fleeing a violent situation.

 How do I get a bed?

-Each night of the week at 5:30 pm we know if we have any availability; please call at this time if you did not receive a bed on Monday morning.
-Our phone number is (303) 534-5411, and it is important to note that the only way to get a bed is to call and speak to a live person.
+Call (303) 534-5411 at 10 am daily.
+It is important to note that the only way to get a bed is to call and speak to a live person.
 Voicemails may not be checked until the following business days during business hours and we do not allow walk-up visitors.

 What does The Delores Shelter provide?

-We provide safe comfortable shelter, showers, dinner, 2 snacks and a grab and go breakfast.
+We provide safe comfortable shelter, showers, lunch, dinner, 2 snacks and a grab and go breakfast.
 Guests can use our telephones, and on some occasions, RTD assistance may be available.